& many more

 How to Address Objections to Internet Monitoring Software?

 The world of employee monitoring is a bit of a double-edged sword.
-As an employer you want to use software to monitor internet activity to keep your data and systems secure and use the data you collect to better manage your workforce, but for your employees the feeling of having an all-seeing eye watching over them might make cause privacy concerns or the feeling that they aren’t trusted to manage their own workstyles.
+As an employer you want to use software to monitor internet activity to gain critical insights and prevent time theft by ensuring employees work as expected, but your high-performing employees might feel like they aren’t trusted to handle their task management independently.

 The key to a successful employee monitoring strategy is to foster employee buy-in.
-Your employees need to know that their privacy is respected, that they are trusted, and that the data collected isn’t going to be used as the only context for validating their performance.
+Your employees need to know that their privacy is respected, that they are trusted, and that productivity tracking software isn’t the sole method for evaluating employee performance.